MicrosoftDocs/entra-docs/docs/id-governance/scenarios/best-practices-secure-id-governance.md

 With Privileged Identity Management (PIM) in Microsoft Entra ID you can configure roles to require approval for activation, and choose one or multiple users or groups as delegated approvers.

-For more information, see [Approve or deny requests for Microsoft Entra roles in Privileged Identity Management](/privileged-identity-management/pim-approval-workflow.md)
+For more information, see [Approve or deny requests for Microsoft Entra roles in Privileged Identity Management](privileged-identity-management/pim-approval-workflow.md)

 ## Defense in depth

 **Recommendation:** Securely manage credentials for connectivity to applications

-Encourage application vendors to support [OAuth](https://learn.microsoft.com/entra/identity-platform/v2-oauth2-client-creds-grant-flow) on their SCIM endpoints, rather than relying on long-lived tokens.
+Encourage application vendors to support [OAuth](/entra/identity-platform/v2-oauth2-client-creds-grant-flow) on their SCIM endpoints, rather than relying on long-lived tokens.
 Securely store credentials in [Azure Key Vault](https://azure.microsoft.com/products/key-vault), and regularly rotate your credentials.

 **Recommendation:** Use a certificate from a trusted certificate authority when configuring on-premises application provisioning.

 When configuring on-premises application provisioning with the ECMA host, you have the option to use a self-signed certificate or a trusted certificate.
-While the self-signed cert is helpful for getting started quickly and testing the capability, it is not recommended for production use, because the certificates cannot be revoked and expire in 2 years by default.
+While the self-signed cert is helpful for getting started quickly and testing the capability, it isn't recommended for production use, because the certificates can't be revoked and expire in 2 years by default.

 **Recommendation:** Harden your Microsoft Entra Provisioning Agent server

 We recommend that you harden your Microsoft Entra provisioning agent server to decrease the security attack surface for this critical component of your IT environment.

 [Prerequisites for Microsoft Entra Cloud Sync in Microsoft Entra ID](~/identity/hybrid/cloud-sync/how-to-prerequisites.md#harden-your-microsoft-entra-provisioning-agent-server)

 **Recommendation:** Follow security best practices for using custom extensions with entitlement management + lifecycle workflows.
-The best practices described in this article include:
+The best practices described in [this article](../custom-extension-security.md) include:

  - Securing administrative access to the subscription
  - Disabling shared access signature (SAS)